Robert E. Lee Monument (Charlottesville, Virginia): City and public responses

-On August 20, 2017, the city council unanimously voted to shroud both the Lee and Jackson statues in black.
+On August 20, 2017, the City Council unanimously voted to shroud both the Lee and Jackson statues in black.
 The council "also decided to direct the city manager to take an administrative step that would make it easier to eventually remove the Jackson statue."
 The statues were covered in black shrouds on August 23, 2017.
-On Tuesday, February 27, 2018 Charlottesville Circuit Court Judge Richard Moore ruled that the City of Charlottesville must remove the black tarps covering the statues, and the city complied removing the shrouds a day later.
+On February 27, 2018, Judge Richard Moore ruled that the City of Charlottesville had to remove the black tarps covering the statues and the city complied, removing the shrouds a day later.

-Sometime overnight between Friday July 7 and Saturday July 8, 2017, the statue was vandalized by being daubed in red paint.
+Sometime overnight between July 7 and 8, 2017, the Lee statue was vandalized by being daubed in red paint.
 It had been vandalized before; in June 2016, the pedestal was spray painted with the words "Black Lives Matter".

-In 2018, the statue was placed on the Make It Right Project's list of ten Confederate monuments it most wanted to see removed.
+In 2018, the Lee statue was placed on the Make It Right Project's list of ten Confederate monuments it most wanted to see removed.

-In October 14, 2019, both statues were damaged by a chisel (the Jackson statue being damaged a second time, as it was prior in September).
+On October 14, 2019, both statues were damaged by a chisel (the Jackson statue being damaged a second time, as it was prior in September).
 Charlottesville police stated that they were investigating the vandalism.
 On November 28, 2019, the statue was painted with graffiti, saying: "Impeach Trump" and "This is Racist".

-Removal
+Removal and melting down

-On the morning of July 10, 2021, the statue was removed from its plinth by the city.
+On the morning of July 10, 2021, the Lee statue was removed from its pedestal by the city.
 The mayor of Charlottesville, Nikuyah Walker, stated that "Taking down this statue is one small step closer to the goal of helping Charlottesville, Virginia, and America, grapple with the sin of being willing to destroy Black people for economic gain."
 The statue was taken away from the site on a flatbed truck.
-The city stated that statue would be put into storage and the stone base removed at a later date, and that the final disposition of the statue was yet to be decided.
+The city stated that the statue would be put into storage and the stone base removed at a later date, and that the final disposition of the statue was yet to be decided.
+In December 2021, the City Council approved a plan to melt down the statue and repurpose its material for public art.
+Lawsuits temporarily blocked the progress; as of mid-2023, all but one plaintiff and one count of the suit had been dismissed.
+In October 2023, the statue was taken to a foundry in an undisclosed location and melted down.